Applying for grant funding

 Applying for grant funding can be a skill in itself.
 It’s great if you have someone in your community who has experience and can help, but think carefully about employing a professional fundraiser.
 They may be able to find new sources of funding, but most funders prefer a local voice (passionate and supportive of the project) and many will not pay for their time.

-There are a number of online databases where you can search for grant funding.
+There are a number of online databases where you can search for grant funding, including our own here.
 Each will probably raise slightly different results so it is worth checking them all, even though it can be time consuming.

 National Churches Trust: where to search for grant funding